My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 • The Pharmacological Reality: Life-saving therapies like Lactulose (to flush out ammonia via the digestive tract) and Xifaxan (rifaximin, a targeted antibiotic to reduce ammonia-producing gut bacteria) are the baseline pit crew keeping your reality online [1].

-Managing Ammonia and Hepatic Encephalopathy By Angie from @diagnosis_cirrhosis from TikTok
+My Experience with Ammonia and Hepatic Encephalopathy By Angie from @diagnosis_cirrhosis from TikTok

 A Chernobyl-Esque Version of My Own Mind

-First of all, as if whoever designed cirrhosis was not already the cruelest curator of chronic illness imaginable, the fact that they made the most cognitively devastating symptom also painfully phonetically hostile feels excessive.
+First of all, as if whoever designed cirrhosis was not already the cruelest curator of chronic illness imaginable, the fact that they made the most cognitively devastating symptom also phonetically hostile feels excessive.

 The thing about HE is that it continues to baffle me, and I am somebody who spends an almost dangerous amount of time thinking.
 I live in my head.
 Always have.
 My internal world has historically been one of my favorite places to go.
-And when that same place suddenly becomes chemically compromised by literal toxins your liver can no longer clear correctly, it creates this bizarre Chernobyl-esque version of your own mind.

 Like your favorite secret garden after the fallout.